Gunbot vs Zenbot: Which Crypto Trading Bot Is Better?

-Gunbot and Zenbot are two well-known self-hosted crypto trading bots, but which one is better for your needs?
-In this guide we compare both bots across core features, supported strategies, pricing, and user experience - without any fluff.
+Gunbot and Zenbot are both self-hosted crypto trading bots, but they fit different needs.
+This guide compares core features, supported strategies, pricing, and user experience without fluff.

 Core Differences: Gunbot vs Zenbot